Query Data

 3. Choose the query option for the desired data source (e.g., ‘Orders Query’) and press OK.
 This creates a blank Data Worksheet named ‘Untitled’ and opens the ‘Database Query’ dialog box.

-If a Data Worksheet is already open, you can add a query-based data block by pressing the ‘Add’ button new objects in the toolbar and selecting ‘Database Query’.
+If a Data Worksheet is already open, you can add a query-based data block by pressing the ‘Add’ button Add in the toolbar and selecting ‘Database Query’.
 (The name ‘Database’ is the name of the particular data source.)
 This opens the ‘Database Query’ dialog box described above.

 If you do not see the ‘Database Query’ option, this indicates that you do not have ‘Physical Table’ permissions.
 See Set Security Actions for more information.